 “What other Programmes do you see as key to future network resilience?”

-“The USAF’s Protected Tactical Enterprise Service (PTES) programme is a key US Program on which we won a contract in April of this year.
+“The USAF’s Protected Tactical Enterprise Service (PTES) programme is a key US Program on which we won a contract earlier this year.
 The PTES will provide a joint ground-based platform for protected communications services for tactical troops through the Wideband Global Satcom (WGS) satellite constellation, commercial satellites, and the Department of Defence’s (DoD) Protected Tactical Satellites that use the Protected Tactical Waveform (PTW) in future.
 Hughes is required to design PTES sub-systems for the first phase of Protected Anti-Jam Tactical Satcom (PATS).”

-In April 2019 Hughes received a contract to support the development of mission management system and joint hub for US Air Force’s (USAF) $383m next-generation Satcom ground system.
+In April 2019 Hughes received a contract to support the development of the mission management system and joint hub for the US Air Force’s (USAF) $383m next-generation Satcom ground system.
 The contract was awarded by Boeing and involves the company developing mission management, system control, networking and ground hub platforms.
 These subsystems will support anti-jam satellite communications capability for the USAF’s Protected Tactical Enterprise Service (PTES) programme.

 “Hughes is developing a state-of-the-art, containerised software design for PTES data, control and management functions with scalable architecture to enable the use of advanced artificial intelligence and machine learning techniques.”
 Rick Lober said.